nlitz88/speechremover/planning.md

 - The "speech" or "not speech" decision should ideally be determined using some sort of deep learning approach, but I feel like webrtcvad is already a solid option, and that may already be using some sort of powerful model under the hood, anyways.

+- Okay, so it looks like whisper can transcribe audio data that we throw at it--as well as give us time stamps and everything.
 -